jansmolders86/mediacenterjs/README.md

 =========================

 MediacenterJS is/will be a mediacenter like for instance XBMC but based 100% on frontend techniques and languages (HTML5/CSS/Javascript).
-The backend is based on Node.JS with jade templates producing easy to use code.
-The goal is to make it possible to add an 'app' to MCJS even with limited knowledge of said frontend techniques.
+The backend is based on Node.JS with jade templates producing easy to use code allowing developers to add an 'app' to MCJS even with limited knowledge of said frontend techniques.

-Basic feature list:

-* Multiple apps like YouTube, weather, Spotify etc.
-* Movie, tv and music database with information and playback
-* Easy to use app framework

 What do I need to have installed?
 ==========================